 Who We Are

-The team at Creative Energies is made up of a community of solar technicians and craftspeople.
+The Creative Energies team is made up of a community of solar technicians and craftspeople.
 We care deeply about our customers and pride ourselves in helping them make well-considered decisions about their energy choices.
 Our vision is to inspire healthy communities through innovative energy choices.
 We are engaged in our communities throughout Utah, Wyoming, and Idaho and place a high value on living in a beautiful part of the country, in time spent outdoors, and balanced healthy lifestyles.
 We strive to be a model of progressive business practices and a voice in local and regional renewable energy policy and education.

 Creative Energies is a community of adventurous solar craftspeople who care deeply about the work we do and our impact on the environment.
 We are engaged in our communities, live healthy outdoor lifestyles, and strive for a healthy life-work balance.
 Creative Energies is devoted to the mountain regions in which we work, live, and play.